klose777/deki/README.md

 # deki

-**deki** is an ML-powered toolkit that detects UI elements in screenshots (such as containers, text, and icons) and provides structured descriptions of those elements.
+**deki** is an ML model (or several models) that detects UI elements in screenshots (such as containers, text, and icons) and provides structured descriptions of those elements.
 It can help with:

 - Generating code for LLMs that need structured UI information.
 - Automating device interactions by providing precise bounding box coordinates.